Traveling to Disney Parks during Covid-19: What you need to know before you go

 What can visitors expect?

-Disney World, Florida canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
+Disney World, Florida, canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
 Parades are also suspended.
+Older interactive games, such as the hands-on scavenger hunt game Sorcerers of the Magic Kingdom, have been closed.

 Capacity has also been cut, with numbers further limited in restaurants and in queues to prevent overcrowding.

-Despite this, guests can still meet their favorite characters, dine in at their favorite restaurants and enjoy the rides.
+Despite this, guests can still dine in at their favorite restaurants and enjoy the rides, though character meet-and-greets have been replaced by socially distanced character processions.

 Useful links